Victorian Renters Handbook

 - Formal household rubbish and waste must only be placed inside rubbish containers (i.e. wheelie bins) and removed weekly from the property, or otherwise as required.
 This cannot be allowed to accumulate.

 - Should oil drippage occur at any time, this must be cleaned up immediately to prevent oil seeping in and permanently staining the driveways.
 Please note any permanent staining will result in compensation being charged to the Renter.

 Parking on Lawns/Gardens

-Pets and Animals are not to be kept on the property, unless by written permission of the Landlord.
-If pets have been permitted on the premises by the Landlord, it is the Tenants responsibility to;
+Pets and Animals are not to be kept on the property, unless by written permission of the Rental Provider.
+If pets have been permitted on the premises by the Rental Provider, it is the Renters responsibility to;

 - Maintain a fit, proper and humane environment for the pets

 - Not keep more pets on the premises than authority has been given for

 - Ensure that no damage occurs to the property due to the pets